 Clarus Eye Centre has an oculoplastic surgeon (also known as an ocular plastic surgeon) on staff that specializes in eyelid and facial plastic surgery.
-These services manage a variety of conditions such as Graves, orbital fractures, ptosis of the eyelid, congenital malformations, tumors and other cosmetic problems, as well as managing disorders of the tear ducts.
+These services manage a variety of conditions such as Graves, orbital fractures, ptosis of the eyelid, congenital malformations and tumors, as well as managing disorders of the tear ducts.
 Learn more about our eyelid and oculoplastic services below.

 Tired of looking tired?